Dining Room Lighting

 Big or small, opulent or austere, the dining room can easily become the center to a home (especially so in more open floor plans).
-This makes the decision of what lighting to choose very important, whether it's for a formal dining space or a cozy nook.
+This makes the decision of what lighting to choose very important, whether it's for a formal dining space or a cozy breakfast nook.
 A basic guide to lighting dining rooms is to use linear fixtures over rectangular tables and circular fixtures over square and round tables, although there's no such thing as a hard and fast rule in the design world.
 From elegant dining room chandeliers to suspend over the family table to understated fixtures like like wall sconces and console table lamps, you'll find everything here to appropriately dress up you dining space.

 For a look that's pleasing to the eye, the basic guideline works well: the main dining room light should share a similar shape with the dining table itself.
-But, after that, the sky's the limit.
+Easy enough, right?
+But, after that simple rule of thumb, the sky's the limit.
 Ceiling lights with distinctive drum shades are an easy way to add some texture or color to the space, as well as creating a strong focal point.
 You'll find many drum-shaped pendants and close-to-ceiling lights to choose from.
 Neutral spaces can benefit from lighting fixtures featuring brighter colors and bolder patterns, and vise-versa.
 Going in the opposite direction, the jaunty look of a branching linear suspension brings a dynamic look to a dining space and appropriately fits the elongated shape of a rectangular table.
 A pair of sconces throughout the room creates a well-rounded look and if you have a console or buffet table in the space, consider accenting it with a lamp.